Help for Parents of Children With Hearing Loss

 Communicate.
 Seek out support groups and online chat communities for parents of children with hearing loss.
 They know what you’re going through and can give you a lot of information, advice, and understanding.

 Stay in touch with your child.
-According to child development experts, some children with hearing loss feel socially isolated as a result of their hearing impairment.
-However, early intervention and the use of assistive technologies can reduce the chances of social isolation in children.
+Some children with hearing loss feel socially isolated.
+But early treatment and the use of hearing aids can reduce the chances of social isolation.

 Take care of yourself and your other relationships.
-Getting help for children with hearing loss can be an all-consuming task.
-But don't neglect your own well-being or your other relationships.
-Make time for each other, stay in touch with friends, and pursue the activities you enjoy.
+Getting help for children with hearing loss can take all of your time.
+But don't neglect your own well-being or other relationships.
+Make time for your spouse or partner, stay in touch with friends, and do things you enjoy.